Patterson and TCU agree to part ways, coach won't finish '21

 TCU athletic director Jeremiah Donati said he and school chancellor Victor Boschini met Sunday with the 61-year-old Patterson “and mutually agreed that the time has come for a new voice and leadership” in the football program.

-While responding in a text response that it was “correct” that he had mutually agreed to depart, Patterson didn’t immediately have any other response to the AP on Sunday night.
+While responding in a text message that it was “correct” that he had mutually agreed to depart, Patterson had no other response to the AP on Sunday night.

 “We asked him to continue on as our head coach for the remainder of the season, and take on a different role in 2022, but he believed it was in the team’s and TCU’s best interests to begin the transition immediately,” Donati said.
 “We respect Coach Patterson’s perspective and will move forward in that direction.”

-Former Minnesota coach Jerry Kill, who was the best man in Patterson’s wedding and on his staff as an offensive analyst, will be the interim head coach for the remainder of the season.
-The Horned Frogs host 14th-ranked Baylor on Saturday.
+Former Minnesota coach Jerry Kill, who was the best man in Patterson’s wedding and on his staff in an off-field role as a special assistant in charge of the offense, will be the interim head coach for the remainder of the season.
+The Frogs, who have four games left in the regular season, host 14th-ranked Baylor on Saturday.

+Kill was Minnesota’s coach from 2011-15 before seizures caused by his epilepsy forced him to step down.
+He was offensive coordinator at Rutgers in 2017, but that was his last time in an on-field coaching role.
+He joined Patterson at TCU in February 2020, after a similar off-field role at Virginia Tech.

-Patterson is the second Big 12 head coach let go in two weeks.
-Texas Tech fired third-year coach Matt Wells last week, also after a loss to Kansas State.
+Patterson was the second Big 12 head coach let go within a week.
+Texas Tech fired third-year coach Matt Wells last Monday, also after a loss to Kansas State.

 TCU’s only Big 12 win was 52-31 at Texas Tech on Oct.
 9. A week after that, the Horned Frogs lost 52-31 to fourth-ranked Oklahoma

 While Patterson is a defensive-minded coach, the Horned Frogs have had one of the Big 12’s worst defenses this season.
-They have allowed at least 29 points in their last six games, and are ranked eighth in the league allowing 31.5 points a game — they are ninth in total defense, giving up 443.3 yards per game.
+They ranked eighth in the 10-team league in scoring defense (31.5 points per game), and are ninth in total defense, giving up 443.3 yards per game.

 Patterson was TCU’s defensive coordinator for three seasons on Dennis Franchione’s staff.
 He was promoted to head coach when Franchione left to become Alabama’s coach at the end of the 2000 regular season.